• Skip to primary navigation

 • 2 star anise (badian ka phool)

-• 2 teaspoon cilantro seeds (sabut dhania)
+• 2 teaspoon coriander seeds (sabut dhania)

 • 1 teaspoon black cumin (kala jeera)